 Prescribed Fire Councils

-The Forest Service, in some official capacity, seeks to increase the pace and scale of fire restoration to return forest and woodlands to a resilient condition.
+The Forest Service seeks to increase the pace and scale of fire restoration to return forest and woodlands to a resilient condition.
 In order to increase the pace and scale of treatments, we must also develop the capacity to use fire safely and effectively.
 As training exchanges are becoming more popular in the western United States, it is clear that increasing cooperation and coordination is essential in creating robust fire programs.
 Training exchanges provide high quality training opportunities that support partnership development among diverse fire practitioners and increased capacity through cooperation.

 The Northern California Prescribed Fire Council is hosting two prescribed fire-training events this coming fall.
 Northern California - October 13-26, 2014 and Klamath River Prescribed Fire Training, Orleans, CA - October 1-11, 2014.